 • Keep any sheds or outbuildings secure – particularly if you are storing any chemicals, fuel or dangerous tools

-• Avoid using any chemicals on your plants or in ponds to prevent the possibility of your dog accidentally eating or drinking anything they shouldn’t
+• Avoid using any toxic chemicals anywhere in your garden to prevent the possibility of your dog accidentally eating or drinking anything they shouldn’t

 • If you have a compost bin, keep it secure and closed – your dog might be tempted to investigate decomposing food, some of which could be harmful